Session 9: Buying a Business or Franchise

 - If you are skeptical about the information's accuracy, make your offer to purchase based on a trial period where both you and the owner collect the receipts.
-A week spent at the cash register will disclose a lot and is the best way to verify sales.

 - The receivables of a business (amounts still owed by customers) can be best verified by requiring written verification from people who owe the business money.

 - Interview the owners of similar businesses for financial comparisons.

 Buying an existing business vs. Starting a new business

 - Is it affordable?
 A new business will often cost more than an existing business of the same type.
 An existing business may be the only way to enter the industry.

 - Location is an important factor.
 In some communities, certain types of business can no longer be built and an existing business will be the only way to enter the industry.
 Proximity to your home will also be a factor.

 - Some benefits of starting a new business:

 - Customers like to go to a new business

 - The value of the new business after you open may be greater than the cost of equipment